 You get absolute freedom to create a product in full accordance with your business requirements and needs.
 However, building your own LMS has its drawbacks:

-- development time is quite long: since learning management systems are complex, it may take at least 6 months to create your solution.
+• development time is quite long: since LMSs are complex, it may take at least 6 months to create your solution.

 It may seem that custom LMS development is the prerogative of companies with very specific needs and requirements.
 However, in the long run, it proves to be a more cost-effective solution even for small businesses with simpler requests.